 If you want to make a weekend trip, there are several hotels and bed and breakfasts in Milford and Newton.
 Both towns are a 20-minute drive from Branchville, and both places have more restaurants and things to do.

-Since we have a home a few minutes away, we go early and late to see all the scarecrow displays.
+Since we live a few minutes away, we go many times to see all the scarecrow displays.
 If you are only going once, aim for the end of October when more of the scarecrows are on display.

 Lastly, enjoy the creativity of the scarecrows.
 We stumbled upon them by accident and now we make sure to go every year.